AADependencies/workspace-cleanup-action/README.md

 # Usage

 ## Cleaning up whole workspace
-:NOTE: It should be run at the end of the workflow only
+:NOTE: It should be run at the start of the workflow only
 ```yaml
 name: Cleaningup with Workspace